Experienced anglers consider St. Augustine one of the best fishing destinations in the state.

 Even before the Europeans came to the area, the Timucuan Indians lived on the land, fishing and hunting manatee and alligators in the many rivers and bays.

-Native American tribes, Spanish conquistadors, Minorcan settlers, pirates, soldiers, tycoons of the Gilded-Age, and now streams of tourists and students of history … the actors on the human stage may change, but the wildlife remains pretty much the same.
+Native American tribes, Spanish conquistadors, Minorcan settlers, pirates, soldiers, Gilded-Age tycoons, and now streams of tourists and history students … the actors on the human stage may change, but the wildlife remains pretty much the same.
 Redfish, drum and snook still run in the inshore waterways, bass still jump in the lakes and rivers, and amberjack, dolphin, and tarpon still ply the ocean waters.
 If you want to experience the very best of Florida fishing, you've come to the right place.

 Central Florida is famous for bass fishing, and that reputation extends all the way to the freshwater areas of its eastern counties as well.
-In fact, one of the most prestigious bass fishing tournaments takes place in Palatka, Florida, about 26 miles west of St. Augustine.
+In fact, one of the most prestigious bass fishing tournaments takes place in Palatka about 26 miles west of St. Augustine.

 There are three fishing piers on the historic Bartram Trail (County Road 13) along the river in St. Johns County—the Alpine Groves Pier in Fruit Cove, the Riverfront Park Pier, and Shands Pier in St. Johns (see the map of fishing piers below).